AliBavarchee/DHA-Vision/README.md

 ### 4. GAN Generation
 A lightweight DCGAN is trained on the same image pool.
 After training, it is used to generate additional novel images (`ml_gan_*.png`).
-*(Note: only the PCA images are used as sources for the mathematical art step.)*
+*(Only the PCA images are used as sources for the mathematical art step.)*

 ### 5. Image‑Conditioned Mathematical Art
 Each PCA image is used to **parameterise** nine different mathematical generators.
 The image’s luminance, edge, and contrast fields control fractal coefficients, map parameters, IFS probabilities, and more.